Sustainsys/Saml2/README.md

 Note that this last usage scenario enables SAML identity providers to be integrated within [IdentityServer3](https://github.com/IdentityServer/IdentityServer3) package.
 Review [this document](doc/IdentityServer3Okta.md) to see how to configure AuthServices with IdentityServer3 and Okta to add Okta as an identity provider to an IdentityServer3 project.
+There is also a SampleIdentityServer3 project in the AuthServices repository.

 There are four nuget packages available.
 The core [Kentor.AuthServices](https://www.nuget.org/packages/Kentor.AuthServices/) contains the core